How Much Does Travel Insurance Cost?

 +180%

-Seniors should shop for travel insurance differently than younger travelers.
+Seniors should shop for travel insurance differently from younger travelers.
 Compare quotes across multiple companies since age cost impacts vary widely.
-Insurers like World Nomads have flat-rate pricing regardless of age and other companies use steep multipliers.
+Insurers like World Nomads have flat-rate pricing regardless of age, and other companies use steep multipliers.
 Focus on comprehensive medical coverage since emergency treatments abroad can exceed basic policy limits.

-Travel insurance costs vary by destination based on healthcare expenses, political stability and evacuation complexity.
-Prices range from a $200 baseline for low-risk destinations to $290 for high-risk countries, up to 45% cost increase for identical coverage.
+Travel insurance costs vary by destination based on health care expenses, political stability and evacuation complexity.
+Prices range from a $200 baseline for low-risk destinations to $290 for high-risk countries, a cost increase of up to 45% for identical coverage.

-Developed countries with stable healthcare systems like Canada ($200), the UK ($205) and Western Europe maintain standard to low premium pricing.
+Developed countries with stable health care systems like Canada ($200), the U.K. ($205) and Western Europe maintain standard or low premium pricing.
 Countries with limited medical infrastructure have the highest travel insurance cost, with India ($275), Brazil ($285) and Morocco ($290) costing 37% to 45% more than the baseline due to expensive medical evacuations and higher claim frequencies.

 Canada